Learn to build a world where everyone belongs. Take free classes at OBI University. Start Now

 This report is the final and culminating report of a six year investigation into the extent, correlates, and putative effects of single-family-only residential zoning in California.
 This research project emerged out of a separate, multi-year examination of the nature and dynamics of racial residential segregation in the San Francisco Bay Area.
 Our examination of that issue made clear to us that restrictive land use policies – single-family-only zoning in particular – played a significant role in maintaining and exacerbating patterns of racial residential segregation in the Bay Area.
 We were further led to the conclusion that loosening such restrictive land use policies would be necessary to reverse levels of racial residential segregation in the future.

 The final report in our Bay Area segregation series examined the specific relationships between racial composition, racialized neighborhood characteristics, and the degree or extent of single-family-only zoning.
 Broad and intense interest in this work spurred us to expand our analysis to examine the characteristics of restrictively-zoned neighborhoods within the Bay Area beyond racial characteristics, and then to extend our analysis to other communities and regions of the state.
 This resulted in a separate report on the “Characteristics of Exclusionary Communities” in the San Francisco Bay Area, followed by a series of regional zoning reports using a similar methodology, beginning with the Los Angeles region, followed by the regions of Sacramento, San Diego, Monterey, and Fresno.
 To accompany each of these reports we produced static and interactive regional maps that display the degree of restrictive zoning in each particular jurisdiction in visually distinct patterns.
-We also created an online directory archiving all the parcel-level data we collected for each region, allowing researchers to access this for their own purposes.
+We also created a Github repository archiving all the parcel-level data we collected for each region, allowing researchers to access this for their own purposes.

 Although we found broadly similar relationships between restrictive or exclusionary land use policies and neighborhood composition, characteristics, and life outcomes, we also found striking variations between regions.
 Rather than recapitulate these findings, we encourage you to peruse these reports to observe the similarities and differences between them.
 In this report, our focus is on the state of California as a whole, while still noting differences between jurisdictions and regions in the course of our presentation.